impactmapping/www.impactmapping.org/drawing.md

 ---
 layout: page
 title: Drawing impact maps
+excerpt: An impact map is a visualisation of  scope and underlying assumptions, created collaboratively by senior technical and business people.
 ---

 An impact map is a visualisation of  scope and underlying assumptions, created collaboratively by senior technical and business people.
 It is a mind-map grown during a discussion facilitated by considering the following four aspects: